The Bay of Plenty is a paddling paradise so here are some simple tips to keep you safe when you head out on the water.

 - Carry at least one form of waterproof communications - this could be a VHF radio or cell phone in a waterproof bag.

 - Learning.
 Take a lesson from a professional paddleboard instructor to learn good techniques early and gain maximum enjoyment from this sport.

 - Safety.
 Avoid areas where there are lots of other boats, strong currents and dangerous rocks.
 Don’t be afraid to adopt the ‘safe position’ (paddle from a kneeling position) to get back to the shore if you’re finding it too hard or unstable, or there is too much wind.

-- When paddleboarding on flat water you must carry a personal flotation device and we recommend you wear it at all times.
+- When paddleboarding on flat water you must carry a PFD and we recommend you wear it at all times.
 Your paddleboard is the biggest flotation device you have, so stay with it.
 Wear a leash when paddling on flat water.

 - Stand up paddle boards in the surf are exempt from carrying communications or carrying a PFD, as long as you are wearing a leash.

 - In fast flowing rivers it is recommended that you wear a PFD but do not wear your leash.